CliveRBird/CentrelinkDataServicesWeather/CDS.Weather/README.txt

 dotnet test

-rem From package manager browsing the ALL web NuGet repos for NSubsitute package
+rem From package manager browsing the ALL web NuGet repos for NSubsitute package rem Alternatively install the package using the line below.
+Analysers is optional. dotnet add package NSubstitute dotnet add package NSubstitute.Analyzers.CSharp

+rem These two packages are for faking during unit testing. rem It should be possible to use EF InMemory with PostGreSQL or Mongo for JSON document handling dotnet add package Microsoft.EntityFrameworkCore.InMemory dotnet add package RabbitMQ.Fakes.DotNetStandard --version 2.2.1

 rem Using the Dockerfile, create the image and test it locally before deploying to K8 cluster. cd C:\Users\Administrator\source\repos\CentrelinkDataServicesWeather